AyeCode/invoicing/readme.txt

 = 2.6.2 =
 * New "Single Invoice" widget - ADDED
+* Favicon not inherited on invoice pages - FIXED

 = 2.6.1 =
 * GetPaid Elementor widgets not showing in searches - FIXED